 Legally, the County can require an employee to go unpaid, but this employee should also be offered the opportunity to telecommute if operationally feasible and they are well enough.
-If telecommuting Last updated 8/24/20 is not an option, they will be advanced up to 80 hours of additional sick/healthcare leave for this purpose.
+If telecommuting is not an option, they will be advanced up to 80 hours of additional sick/healthcare leave for this purpose.